Becerro tomando leche desde un biberón

 In general, first-time cows produce colostrum with a lower Ig concentration, but this improves progressively until the third or fourth lactation, where it stabilizes.

-The concentration of Ig varies depending on the breed of cow and also on whether the cow is dairy or beef, the colostrum of the latter being of much higher immunological quality than that produced by dairy cows.
+The concentration of Ig varies depending on the breed of cow and also on whether it is a dairy or beef cow, the colostrum of the latter being of much higher immunological quality than that produced by dairy cows.

 Within the same breed, colostrum will be of higher quality in those cattle that produce less colostrum, and vice versa.